ComposableAnalytics/Docs/docs/DataPortals/06.Setting-Details/SearchBoxes.md

 The **SearchBoxes** column on a container field determines whether search boxes should be shown over each column header of a [Table](../05.Control-Details/Table.md).
 Set to `True` to show boxes.
 Defaults to not showing boxes.

+More information on using search boxes is at [Search Details](../03.Search-Features.md).

 ## Controls

 The **SearchBoxes** column applies to the following controls: